SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 4. Script to produce additional plots.
    - ```Plots.jl``` - Script to generate the group plots, the resampling plots, and the plot showing the estimated bounds (which is done with function ```PlotTighterBounds()```; cf. the file for more information).

-*Comment 1:* The script ```TestMonWandBounds.jl``` produces the required files with the estimates of W(p,q) and the bounds for the monotonicity check.
+*Comment 1:* The script ```TestMonWandBounds.jl``` produces the required files containing the estimates of W(p,q) and the bounds for the monotonicity check.
 This script needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.

 *Comment 2:* Computation was conducted at [sciCORE](http://scicore.unibas.ch/) (scientific computing core) facility at the University of Basel, using a SLURM workload manager.
 The Julia version used was 1.5.
 Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 48 − 72 hours (EstimateBoundsGeneric.jl).

+# Estimation Procedure on a SLURM Workload Manager
+The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) (scientific computing core) facility at the University of Basel, using a SLURM workload manager.
+This allows to run several bootstrap rounds in parallel.
+Below, I describe the basic procedure to do so.
+Further down, I give an example of how the programs can be run locally.
+1. Upload the data file (see below) and the *main code* files (Point 1 above) to the relevant folder.
+2. Run the scripts under Point 2 above locally.
+This produces a host of *.jl and *.sh files.
+3. Upload these files together with ```TestMonWandBounds.sh``` to the relevant folder and run the following main .sh files: (1) ```EstimateWandT.sh```, (2) ```EstimateWandTRobust.sh```, (3) ```EstimateBounds.sh```, (4) ```TestMonWandBounds.sh```, (5) ```TestMon.sh```.
+Scripts (1) and (2) can be run in parallel, but they need to be competed before running (3).
+Script (4) needs to be run before script (5) (see Comment 1 above).
+4. After the scripts completed, download the *.dat files with the estimates.
+5. Run the scripts under Point 4 above.

+*Comment 3:* The estimates that I obtained and reported in the manuscript can be downloaded [here](https://drive.google.com/file/d/1bqyIMnCVvJJlmcStgyGKClkse68GCYYS/view?usp=sharing).
+This file contains the .dat files, so that the interested reader may directly jump to Point 5 above.

 # Data
-The data are contained in the file ```setofbids.csv```, which is also in the [repository](https://github.com/SamuelHaefner/RiskAversionInShareAuctions).
+The auction data is contained in the file ```setofbids.csv```, which is also in the [repository](https://github.com/SamuelHaefner/RiskAversionInShareAuctions).
 Each row corresponds to a submitted price-quantity pair.
 The columns are the following:

 | Variable | Description |
 |--- | --- |